AP6YC/PyCallJLD2.jl/README.md

 This package is to [JLD2][jld2] what [PyCallJLD][pycalljld] is to [JLD][jld], implementing a serializer for saving and loading [PyCall][pycall] [`PyObject`][pyobject-readme]s with JLD2.

+Please see the official [documentation][docs-dev-url] for usage and contribution guidelines.

 | **Documentation** |
 |:-----------------:|
 | [![Dev][docs-dev-img]][docs-dev-url] |